dbl-works/terraform/rds/README.md

     EXECUTE format('GRANT SELECT ON TABLE %s TO %s_%s_fivetran;', table_name, project, environment);
   END LOOP;

-  -- template for adding per column permissions, please note the xmin column at the end (neded whyn you use XMIN) EXECUTE format('GRANT SELECT (id, ..., xmin) on <table_name> to %s_%s_fivetran;', project, environment);
+  -- template for adding per column permissions, please note the XMIN column at the end (needed when you use XMIN) EXECUTE format('GRANT SELECT (id, ..., xmin) on <table_name> to %s_%s_fivetran;', project, environment);
 END
 $body$